 The graphs below come from Our World in Data, a project headed by Max Roser.
 Roser is a master of data presentation and the author of Factfulness (Quillette review here).

 In 1820 the First Industrial Revolution was near its end and the new technologies were becoming established on the Continent.
 Long-distance trade was just beginning to grow rapidly, aided by the appearance of metal-hulled steamships.
-As predicted by the theory of comparative advantage (set out by David Ricardo in 1817), many Third World countries began to specialize in the production of primary goods, selling them to Western industrial countries in exchange for manufactured goods.
+As predicted by the theory of comparative advantage (set out by David Ricardo in 1817), many Third World countries began to specialize in the production of primary goods, selling them to the West in exchange for manufactured goods.
 The West’s industrial core grew quickly and the rest of the world grew less quickly, widening the already extant productivity gap between the industrial core and the rest.
 Nineteen out of twenty people lived in extreme poverty.

 In 1910, almost a century later, after the Second Industrial Revolution and the integration of the world’s economies, eight out of ten people still lived in extreme poverty.
 And in 1970, after the first human had walked upon the moon, six out of ten people — the majority of the world’s population — lived in extreme poverty.
 Poverty appeared to be an intractable problem.

 Then, in the forty-five years between 1970 and 2015, the incidence of extreme poverty fell from six in ten to just one in ten.